duglin/helloworld/README.md

 service.serving.knative.dev/helloworld configured
 ```

-If you're not running `./pods` in another window, run it again here:
+If you're not running `./pods` in another window, run it again:

 ```
 $ ./pods